levizwannah/OpenScript.Js/readme.md

 }

 ```
-We would do so on a button.
+We would do so on an HTML button.
 ```js
 <button onclick="sayHello('James')">Hello James</button>
 ```